paulmanns/trs4slip/README.md

 the C++-function `trs4slip_astar`, which hints at the fact that a variant of the A\* algorithm is used to solve the subproblems.

+The python package provides a function `run_top` that encapsulates the C++-function `trs4slip_top`, which hints at the fact that a variant of the topological sorting-based algorithm is used to solve the subproblems.

 The C++ interface is as follows.

 ```cpp